-- PLACES OF WORSHIP AND CHURCH HALLS.
-CEMETERIES. i) COMMUNITY CENTRES, HEALTH CENTRES, DAY NURSERIES, CLINICS AND CONSULTING ROOMS: - ii) MUSEUMS, PUBLIC HALLS, LIBRARIES, ART GALLERIES, EXHIBITION HALLS, EDUCATION AND TRAINING CENTRES; - iii) CINEMAS, MUSIC AND CONCERT HALLS, THEATRES, AND SPORT HALLS, SWIMMING BATHS, SKATING RINKS, GYMNASIUMS;

-- iv) OUTDOOR AND INDOOR SPORT AND LEISURE USES INCLUDING ALLOTMENTS AND COMMUNITY/ CITY GARDENS.
+- i) PLACES OF WORSHIP AND CHURCH HALLS, CEMETERIES, COMMUNITY CENTRES, HEALTH CENTRES, DAY NURSERIES, CLINICS AND CONSULTING ROOMS; - ii) MUSEUMS, PUBLIC HALLS, LIBRARIES, ART GALLERIES, EXHIBITION HALLS, EDUCATION AND TRAINING CENTRES; - iii) CINEMAS, MUSIC AND CONCERT HALLS, THEATRES, DANCE AND SPORT HALLS, SWIMMING BATHS, SKATING RINKS, GYMNASIUMS; - iv) OUTDOOR AND INDOOR SPORT AND LEISURE USES INCLUDING ALLOTMENTS AND COMMUNITY/ CITY GARDENS.

-DEVELOPMENT THAT AFFECTS EXISTING COMMUNITY FACILITIES SHOULD BE DESIGNED TO RETAIN OR ENHANCE ESSENTIAL FACILITIES. - 2.44 2.40 Planning Policy Wales (5th Edition, November 2012) notes the importance of providing access to a range of facilities including health, education, community and open spaces, and maximising opportunities for community development and social welfare.
+DEVELOPMENT THAT AFFECTS EXISTING COMMUNITY FACILITIES SHOULD BE DESIGNED TO RETAIN OR ENHANCE ESSENTIAL FACILITIES.

+- 2.44 Planning Policy Wales (7th Edition, July 2014) notes the importance of providing access to a range of facilities including health, education, community and open spaces, and maximising opportunities for community development and social welfare.
 Proposals that help achieve this aim, through the provision of new facilities will be encouraged.
 There is also a need to reduce further inequalities between communities and access to facilities.
-Essential existing facilities should therefore be retained or enhanced to help ensure that all parts of the community, including rural areas, have effective access to services and community facilities. - 2.45 2.41 Proposals for new facilities should be situated in sustainable locations, particularly those that attract a high number of visitors, such as community centres, leisure centres and theatres, etc. Such facilities need to be accessible by a choice of transport modes and should be situated within or adjacent to the defined urban and village settlements or the community that the facility is serving close to the population it is to serve.
+Essential existing facilities should therefore be retained or enhanced to help ensure that all parts of the community, including rural areas, have effective access to services and community facilities. - 2.45 Proposals for new facilities should be situated in sustainable locations, particularly those that attract a high number of visitors, such as community centres, leisure centres and theatres.
+Such facilities need to be accessible by a choice of transport modes and should be situated within or adjacent to the defined urban and village settlements or the community that the facility is serving.
 The re-use of existing buildings is preferable to new build particularly in the village areas.
-Applications will also be considered against other relevant Policies of the Plan, including the GP Policies. - 2.46 2.42 Newport has experienced increased interest in the provision of community gardens and allotments.
+Applications will also be considered against other relevant Policies of the Plan, including the GP Policies. - 2.46 Newport has experienced increased interest in the provision of community gardens and allotments.
 A range of Welsh Government guidance (planning and otherwise) provides support for locally produced food and plants as it is recognised that they can assist in increasing biodiversity, reducing food miles and creating knowledge as to how the environment works.
 Allotments and community gardens can also create better access to the environment for all groups and contribute to health, both physically and socially and are calming influences in otherwise sometimes frenetic urban areas.
 The Council will support proposals that help to achieve these principles.
-Where such proposals affect Environmental Spaces additional criteria will apply (see Policy CE4). - 2.47 2.43 Newport City Council owns and manages a number of community facilities and services within Newport, including cemeteries.
-The Council manages three cemeteries in Newport St Woolos, Christchurch and Caerleon.
+Where such proposals affect Environmental Spaces additional criteria will apply (see Policy CE3).

+2.47 Newport City Council owns and manages a number of community facilities and services within Newport, including cemeteries.
+The Council manages three cemeteries in Newport - St Woolos, Christchurch and Caerleon.
 These cater for traditional methods of burial as well as green burials.
 Green burial is an environmentally friendly alternative to traditional styles of burial and is becoming more popular.
 It is anticipated that demand for this type of burial will increase, and that new burial sites will come forward within the Plan period.
 The provision of new cemeteries and burial sites will be favourably considered by the Council, particularly where additional need can be demonstrated.
 Given the scale and nature of burial sites, consideration will be given to sites beyond the settlement boundary, subject to the detailed Policies of the Plan including the GP Policies.

-Objectives: 7.
-Community Facilities and Infrastructure

-Background Paper: Environmental Spaces Background Paper
+Relevant Objectives and Background PaperObjectives:7.
+Community Facilities and InfrastructureBackground Paper:Environmental Spaces Background Paper